GeopJr/Tuba/.github/ISSUE_TEMPLATE/bug-report.md

  - **Build type:** Flatpak / Built from source / Built by a third-party maintainer

 #### Logs:
 *(Terminal logs are often invaluable.
-If you can, launch the app from terminal with `com.github.bleakgrey.tootle` and paste the output here)*
+If you can, launch the app from terminal with `dev.geopjr.tooth` and paste the output here)*

 #### Additional info (if needed):
 __